savonet/book/quickstart.md

 Note that we are using `single`\index{singleop} here instead of `playlist`: this operator plays a single file and ensures that the file is available before running the script so that we know it will not fail.
-The argument `track_sensitive=false`{.liquidsoap}\index{track!sensitive} means that we want to get back to the live stream as soon as it is available again, otherwise it would wait the end of the track for switching back from emergency playlist to the main radio.
+We do not have to say anything about the moment at which we get back to the live stream: a live source such as `input.http` does not wait for the end of a track, so it takes over as soon as it is available again, and each source decides this for itself, as detailed in [there](#sec:composition).
 Also remark that we are defining `s` twice: this is not a problem at all, whenever we reference `s`, the last definition is used, otherwise said the second definition replaces the first.